yashd-dev/portfoliov7/src/content/posts/Dynamic Open Graph Images using Satori.md

 });
 ```

 Then a font file is loaded as a ArrayBuffer using `fs`.
 We read each file in the posts directory, parse it using `grey-matter` to get the frontmatter _(Astro's content collection was not working here so grey matter it is)_.
 After parsing, I'll get the title of the post which will be passed to the above function and gets the transpiled JSX Object with the title.
-Now we call Satori and pass in our object along with other parameters like height, width and the font ArrayBuffer.
-Finaly, we convert the SVG to a PNG using `Resvg` and write it do the `public/og` directory as Astro doesnt touch this directory and passing this path as props would be easier.
+Now we call Satori and pass in our object along with other parameters like height, width of the image and the font ArrayBuffer.
+Finaly, we convert the SVG to a PNG using `Resvg` and write it do the `public/og` directory as Astro doesn't touch this directory and passing this path as props is easier.

 ```js
 const outfit = fs.readFileSync("./Outfit-Bold.ttf"); // Font file ArrayBuffer is needed by Satori